 Please explore the information on our website to learn more about what makes the IU Richard M. Fairbanks School of Public Health the ideal place to pursue your doctoral degree.
 Have questions?
 Contact us.
 We’re here to help.

-Associate Professor and PhD Program Director
+Assistant Professor and PhD Program Director